krishna21s/AyuSync/README.md

 ```

 The application should now be accessible at `http://localhost:8080/` (or whichever port Vite successfully binds to).
 ---

-## 🛡️ License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----
 <div align="center">
   <p>Made with ❤️ to empower smarter, digital-first healthcare.</p>